-With any donation over $20 to Cats Anonymous, you have a chance to win a $4,000 ruby ring AND exceptional discounts on thousand of gems and jewellery.
+Until October 3rd, 2015, you have a chance to win a $4,000 ruby ring AND exceptional discounts on thousands of gems and jewellery

 Life has not been easy for Franny so far … she is an insecure cat who reacts poorly to new situations and new people.

 As a kitten, Franny settled into her new home with a young couple and was content there unless strangers visited the house.
 Then she was on guard and would try and chase the visitors our of her territory!
 This was managed by her owners by simply putting her in a room when company was over.
 Problem solved.
 Until the children arrived.
 Franny slowly accepted the 2 children into her domain, but as the kids grew and started having friends over, Franny’s aggression increased.
 She was spending most of her time locked away in the basement, and her owners felt that this was no life for her.
 It was clear that Franny needed a quiet home with no children.

 As you can imagine, life in our shelter is no picnic for Franny.
 Although we do our best to make her comfortable, she is stressed out by the constant flow of people through her territory and the presence of all the other cats.

 Franny would be best in a home with no other cats, dogs or kids – just her, being your one and only.